 Sauerkraut and other probiotic-rich foods

 Did you know that approximately 75% of your immune system resides in your gastrointestinal tract?
-It is found among your gut bacteria, so you want to make a special effort to feed good bacteria to your GI tract and help this connection flourish.
+So you want to make a special effort to feed good bacteria to your GI tract.
 Summertime is a great opportunity to include more probiotic-rich foods in your diet, such as sauerkraut and kimchi as a side dish or topping at meals, yogurt as an easy breakfast or snack, lacto-fermented pickles as a snack or stacked in a sandwich, and kombucha as a probiotic-filled drink.
 Because friendly gut flora is so important for immune health, I am also telling my patients to keep taking their probiotic supplement this summer (and year round) to ensure that good bacteria is constantly replenished.
 A high quality probiotic like Super Biotic is a great way to get what you need.

 Berries